 These two scenarios match the ICCT Scenarios that ICCT defined, so these "before and after" emissions estimates were used to calculate emissions reduction percentages which were then applied to the MOVES3 NO_x output (ARB Table 6 reductions were used for ICCT Scenario 4, which models the California Low-NO_x Omnibus rule only, and ARB Table 7 reductions were used for ICCT Scenario 2 where both programs are implemented).
 The program would start in the MOU states one model year later than in California, so Sonoma Technology adjusted the reduction estimates to remove the small incremental emissions reduction from model year 2024 vehicles.
 ARB's emissions estimates are not provided by vehicle type, so Sonoma Technology applied the calculated reductions equally across all affected vehicle types, under the assumption that the general mix of heavy-duty vehicle classes would be similar in California and the MOU states.
-Also, the state of New York was interested in expanding this program to cover urban transit buses (these vehicles are covered by other regulations in California, so they are not part of the Low-NO_x Omnibus program), and Sonoma Technology did not apply reductions to Class 3 trucks, even though they are covered in the California program, because emissions for these vehicles cannot be reported separately in the MOVES3 model.
+Also, the state of New York was interested in expanding this program to cover urban transit buses (these vehicles are covered by other regulations in California, so they are not part of the Low-NO_x Omnibus program), and Sonoma Technology applied the reduction factors to urban buses (regulatory class 48) as well.
+Sonoma Technology did not apply reductions to Class 3 trucks, even though they are covered in the California program, because emissions for these vehicles cannot be reported separately in the MOVES3 model.

-The Low-NO_x Omnibus program adjustments are derived in a spreadsheet named "12 state low NO_x omnibus factors with bus.xlsx" and are also calculated within the post-processing summary spreadsheet for each state.
+The Low-NO ${\rm x}$ Omnibus program adjustments are derived in a spreadsheet named "12 state low NO ${\rm x}$ omnibus factors with bus.xlsx" and are also calculated within the post-processing summary spreadsheet for each state.